Tagged as: Credit 101

 FACT: FICO® Scores are based on a snapshot of credit behavior.
 As your behavior changes, so will that snapshot.
 Healthy credit decisions such as paying bills as agreed can have an impact.
 Also, as time passes and negative items "age," their impact on your FICO® Score will be less over time.

 Curious about your FICO® Score?

-One of the many benefits of being a 1st United Credit Union member is that we provide you with an updated FICO® Score every quarter, for the primary member.
-View your score on your quarter-end statement or by signing in to online banking and clicking Statements & Notices from the main menu.
+One of the many benefits of being a 1st United Credit Union member is that we provide an updated FICO® Score every quarter for the primary member.
+View your score on your quarter-end statement or by signing in to your account and selecting Statements & Notices from the main menu.

 Education is key to continuing to build good credit.
 Check out our educational content.
 We also invite you to make an appointment at any branch for a credit report check up.